davefernig/sortable-challenge/README.md

 # Sortable Coding Challenge
 This is my entry to the Sortable Coding Challenge.
-It is essentially a hashing solution.
-If there are constant bounds on the number of manufacturers, families per manufacturer, and the maximum character-length of listing titles, it runs in linear time.
+It is essentially a hashing solution, with some rule-based pre-processing.
+It runs in linear time, given some basic assumptions (more details below).
 On my machine (1.7GHz) it takes about 3s.

 ## Requires
 Python 2 or Python 3.
 (I've tested with 2.7 and 3.4.
 If you encounter version compatibility issues, let me know and I'll find a fix!)